macai-project/exercise-backend-js/README.md

 ## RUN THE TESTS

-to run the integration tests you can just launch `docker compose up` from the project root and a few services should be initialized in order to allow you to work locally.
+to run the integration tests you can just launch `docker-compose up` from the project root and a few services should be initialized in order to allow you to work locally.

 If you have any questions don't hesitate to ask, this is a pairing session!
 And most of all, have fun! :)